-Who renounces his right to "anonymity" because he does "no harm", should consider whether he would renounce the right to freedom of expression, just because he currently has nothing to say or criticize?
+Anyone who renounces their right to “anonymity” because they “do no harm” should consider whether they would also renounce the right to freedom of expression just because they currently have nothing to say or criticize?

 Of course this should not lead to criminal data is clear.
 But still it is not justified to abolish the privacy of millions to convict a few criminals.
 Those who count as criminals, we also see the developments in Turkey or Poland, can change quickly.
 His personal data can then no longer be undone.

 HideMyAss is part of the surveillance system that violates our rights worldwide.
 At least that's my opinion.
 This is particularly dramatic because the provider is completely different.